wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     ![image](./media/image-007.png)

-    You should be greeted by the default ASP.NET landing page
+    You should be greeted by the default ASP.NET landing page.
+Capture the URL in notepad or other text editor.
     ![image](./media/image-008.png)

 1. Since we provisioned a new instance of DocumentDB, there are not any records to use as sample data.
 To generate sample data, our API has a route that can be hit at any time to reset the documents in our collection.
 In the browser, add `/incidents/sampledata` to your API's URL to generate sample documents.